 15 days time, transportation of migrants cannot go on forever says SC

 New Delhi, June 05: The Supreme Court has said that it will pass directions for the foolproof registration of migrant workers who have returned.
+The orders will be passed on Tuesday, the court has said.

 The court also said that the States have to know how may people came into every village.
 You will have to make a scheme for their employment and counselling must happen in every block and district, the Court also observed.